Program Overview, Rationale and Goals

 We are pleased to report that SPISE graduates from the 2012-2016 classes are now enrolled at some of the world’s top science and engineering universities including MIT, Stanford, Harvard, Columbia, Dartmouth, University of Toronto, Univ.
 College London, University of Edinburgh, Univ.
 North Carolina-Chapel Hill, Trent Univ., Florida Institute of Technology,Univ. of Rochester, Macalester College and UWI.
 Most of these students have substantial financial aid packages, and some have full scholarships.
 This represents a tremendous early return on the investment provided by their SPISE sponsors.

-Below are three documents that describe SPISE.
+Below are two documents that describe SPISE.
 Please feel free to distribute these either as hardcopy or electronically to colleagues, friends and family.
 Thank you for sharing in our vision and helping to spread the word about SPISE!

 A. One Page Summary